Are Your Company Policies Protecting Your Business?

 Are you company’s policies specific and clear?
 If not, you face the possibility of baseless wrongful termination claims or other disputes.
 Furthermore, your businesses needs and vision can quickly change depending on regulations and growth.
 For this reason, your updates to handbooks should be drafted by professionals.
 With clearly defined policies, you can avoid disputes and focus on your investment.
 Our Modesto business lawyers can ensure you stay informed on California employment law up to date.

 One bad employee can make ruin business as usual, effecting not only you, but also your team.
-For this reason, Arata, Swingle, Van Egmond & Goodwin believe in protecting job creators from baseless claims.
+For this reason, Arata, Swingle, Van Egmond & Heitlinger believe in protecting job creators from baseless claims.
 Our Modesto lawyers’ success stems from our experience.
 We can review your current policies and handbook and advise on modifications.
 After reviewing reports, documents and hearing your vision, we can begin drafting your unique plan.
 We can help answer questions and concerns for businesses of any size.
 Contact our firm online or call our legal team at 209-522-2211.